-The rear leg height measurement is simple to take, lay your dog on their side and measure their back leg from bottom of the paw up to where the leg meets the torso.
-Make sure not to stretch the back leg, your dog’s leg should be positioned in a natural, standing position to get the most accurate measurement.
+The rear leg height measurement is simple to take.
+Lay your dog on their side and measure their back leg from bottom of the paw up to where the leg meets the torso.
+Make sure not to stretch the back leg.
+Your dog’s leg should be positioned in a natural, standing position to get the most accurate measurement.

 One of the many benefits of an adjustable dog wheelchair is its ability to convert from a rear support cart into a full support wheelchair by adding the optional front attachment.
-But, how can you tell if your dog needs rear support or a 4-wheel quad wheelchair?
+But, how can you tell if your dog needs rear support or a 4-wheel quad?
 The towel test is a simple way to test out the strength of your dog’s legs at home.
 Take a bath towel or beach towel and place it in front of your dog’s back legs, under the abdomen.
 While holding on to both ends of the towel, gently lift up and step forward as you support your dog.

 If your dog is able to walk forward with your support, they require a rear support wheelchair.
-If your dog shows signs of front leg weakness, such as their front legs splay outwards or their front legs begin to sink as they walk forward, they need the additional support of a quad wheelchair.
+If your dog shows signs of front leg weakness, such as their front legs splay outwards or their front legs begin to sink as they walk forward, they need the additional support of a quad cart.